StefanTerdell/json-schema-to-zod/readme.md

 ### Overriding a parser

-You can pass a `ParserOverride` to the `overrideParser` option, which is a function that receives the current schema node and the reference object, and should return a string when it wants to replace a default output.
-If the default output should be used for the node, just return nothing.
+You can pass a function to the `overrideParser` option, which represents a function that receives the current schema node and the reference object, and should return a string when it wants to replace a default output.
+If the default output should be used for the node just return void.

 ### Use at Runtime